krenor/prometheus-client/README.md

 Especially since I'll start working towards the [guidelines](https://prometheus.io/docs/instrumenting/writing_clientlibs/) of writing a prometheus client and implement at least all **MUST** and **SHOULD** requirements.
 If some of them can't be met I'll add them to a list explaining why.

+## Unmet guidelines

+#### Labels

+>A client library MUST allow for optionally specifying a list of label names at Gauge/Counter/Summary/Histogram creation time.

+This library takes the approach of labels already being defined on the metrics rather than via a constructor/setter/options class.

 ## Example

 ```php